magenta/bach-doodle-visualization/README.md

 ----

 Explore this [collection of visualizations](https://goo.gl/magenta/bach-doodle-viz) for the dataset, [download the dataset](https://magenta-staging.tensorflow.org/datasets/bach-doodle) or read more about it in the [paper](https://goo.gl/magenta/bach-doodle-paper) it was introduced!

+## Labelling a melody
+We'd love to be able to label more known melodies!
+If you recognize one of the [top hits](https://magenta.github.io/bach-doodle-visualization/overall.html) or [regional hits](https://magenta.github.io/bach-doodle-visualization/unique.html), please let us know.
+You can either tweet at us, or open an issue with the link to the melody you recognize, and its name.
+Thank you!!!